KotletaInc/eItems/README.md

 Requirements: [**REST in Pawn** - HTTP client for JSON REST APIs](https://forums.alliedmods.net/showthread.php?t=298024)

-Please, be aware that `Item Log Items.smx` is meant only for **debugging functionality**.
+Please, be aware that `ItemLog_eItems.smx` is meant only for **debugging functionality**.
 For this reason, it does not need to be uploaded to the server